-If you are into real estate, it is important to know what real estate lawsuit settlements is all about.
+If you are into real estate, it is important to ask what is real estate lawsuit settlements.
 Real estate lawsuits can come from many different types of situations, but one of the more common complaints involves contractors and the work they’ve performed on properties.

 If you’re not happy with the work that was done on your property, whether it’s due to shoddy craftsmanship or a disagreement over payment, you might have to take action through the legal system to resolve the situation.